ideaware/backendstuff/configurators/capistrano/README.md

 $ nano ~/.ssh/config
 ```

-In order to connect to the repository without specifying the key, one of the steps in the [Multi git](multi-git) setup is what we need:
+In order to connect to the repository without specifying the key, one of the steps in the [Multi git][multi-git] setup is what we need:

 ### For GitHub